MENA Scholarship Programme (MSP)

 - Only eligible applications will be taken in to further consideration.
 Applications that do not meet the eligibility criteria will be rejected.

 Scholarships are equally distributed across the participating countries, taking into account the available budget and the quality of the applications.
-Half of the scholarships are allocated to female applicants.
+At least 50% of all scholarships per country are allocated to female applicants.

 The scholarships are awarded in a competitive selection to highly motivated professionals who are in a position to introduce the newly-acquired skills and knowledge into their employing organisation.